UtahTechEngineering/auto_grader/README.md

 3. Make the same changes in the assignment fork of the template.
 Github Classrooms does this annoying thing where it creates a fork of the template that has a diconnected history.
 So you need to find the template fork (avlaible from the assignment page on Github classrooms) and make the changes manually a second time.
 You might be able to do this by cloning the template fork and rebasing any changes.
 I haven't experimented with it.
 4. On the Github classroom page click `Sync Assignments` to create a pull request on each students version of the homework repository.
 5. Tell the students to merge the pull request.

+Now you can update the auto_grader using

+    # From the root repository
+    git submodule update --remote --merge

+    # OR from the auto_grader folder
+    git pull

+You can also contribute to the auto grader using `git push`.

+## Student Ussage

+Usage is pretty simple for the students.
+They will:

+1. Click the link you give them and choose themself from the course list.
+This will create a starting repo.
+2. Clone the repository.
+3. Make changes locally.
+4. Check the changes by running the appropriate checker file.
+5. Commit and push the changes to GitHub
+6. View thier grade on the pull request comment and/or Canvas

+The biggest gotcha is that students need to initilize the autograder submodule after cloning.
+So in summary the terminal commands usually used by students are:

+    git clone <repository>
+    git submodule init
+    git submodule update
+    # Make changes and do the homework
+    git add -A
+    git commit -m "Competes a homework assignment" git push

 ## Security